 - Analyzing your income, including any complicated income sources such as self-employment, rental units, and deductions

 - Requesting information from employers, the IRS, and others

-- Ensuring that your application meets criteria for government programs, or that it can be sold to investors
+- Ensuring that your application meets criteria for government programs, or ensuring that it can be sold to investors

-If you don’t already have a Loan Estimate from every lender you’re considering, get one—nothing is official until a lender provides that document.
+If you don’t already have a loan estimate from every lender you’re considering, get one—nothing is official until a lender provides that document.

-How to Minimize Origination Charges
+How to Minimize the Impact of Origination Charges

 If you’re hesitant to pay thousands of dollars for origination charges, you have several options.

+With any significant loan, it’s essential to get quotes from at least three different sources.
 Compare the interest rate and the total lender charges to find the best deal.
-The specific names used for origination charges are less important than the total dollar amount.
+Make sure you're including all the different forms that an origination charge can take—the specific names are less important than the total dollar amount.

-Just pay: The most straightforward approach is to pay up-front fees.
-This is also the most painful approach, but at least you’ll know how much you’re spending, and you have the opportunity to get lower rates when you pay fees upfront.
+The most straightforward approach is to pay upfront fees.
+This is also the most painful approach, at least initially, but there are upsides.
+You’ll know how exactly much you’re spending, and your loan is more likely to have lower rates when you pay fees upfront.

-Negotiate: Ask your lender to waive origination fees without changing your interest rate.
+You can always simply ask your lender to waive origination fees without changing your interest rate.
 You might not succeed, but you never know unless you ask.
 You have the best chance of saving money if you have great credit, an uncomplicated income source, and a relatively large loan.